openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/recipes.rst

 **Note: This rule describes the restrictions of an ArkTS-specific feature**

 |LANG| does not allow using wildcard exports in shared modules.
-All exported
+Specify
-entities must be explicitly specified.
+all exported entities explicitly.

 |CB_NON_COMPLIANT_CODE|
 ~~~~~~~~~~~~~~~~~~~~~~~